Ethnic Koreans in China swap burdensome North for profitable South

 He worked for five years at an ethnic Korean-run company that sent Chinese corn, animal feed and sewing machines to North Korea in exchange for nylon up until 1990.
 When the Chinese government started demanding payment in hard currency, many of those companies, including Jin‘s, went bankrupt.

-Jin now does advertising for South Korean companies in China and organizes cultural events for performers from Seoul.
+Jin now does advertising for South Korean companies in China and organises cultural events for performers from Seoul.

 On top of that, he has two sons studying at South Korean universities.